 Plymouth University joined forces with NHS trusts to sponsor places for students on the physician associates course.
 Plymouth was the first University in the UK to secure sponsored funding of this kind for its students.
 Five trusts each paid for a number of student places on the course, in return for a two-year contract of employment on graduation.
 Every single student in the first cohort has received tuition fee sponsorship from an NHS Trust partner in the South West.

-Alison Carr, Medical Director, Physician Associate Training Programme, PUPSMD,
+Professor Alison Carr, Medical Director, Physician Associate Training Programme, PUPSMD, said:

 “Physician Associates are an important new addition to the healthcare workforce in the UK.
 The launch of the Faculty of Physician Associates at the Royal College of Physicians is an important milestone in the acceptance of this new profession in the UK and one which we hope will strengthen the likelihood of regulation of the Physician Associates which would enable them to fully utilise their knowledge and skills in prescribing.”